wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/syllabus.md

 The asynchronous material (short videos and activities) will typically focus on the technical material, for example, describing details of how to implement things in code.
 Lecture sessions will focus on more conceptual material.
 Both components are intended to be highly interactive.
 Regular participation in the synchronous sessions is essential to the course, and your participation determines part of your grade in the class.
 If you cannot attend a scheduled lecture, please contact me in advance (if at all possible).

-Finally, you will be assigned into small "accountability groups."
+Finally, you will be assigned to small "accountability groups."
 You will be expected to meet with your accountability group weekly and submit a brief report of what your group discussed.

 ----------